ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-menu-button.md

 ### Sorting & Grouping

-The column will be sorted and grouped based on the text that is provided for display in the button.
+The column will not be sortable or groupable.

 ### Placeholder

-The column cell will not have a placeholder.
+The column's cells will not have a placeholder.
 If an empty, `undefined`, or `null` value is provided for the record, an empty cell will be rendered.

 Group rows will display `tableGroupRowPlaceholderNoValueLabel` when the value is `undefined` or `null` and `tableGroupRowPlaceholderEmptyLabel` when the value is an empty string.
 This group row placeholder behavior already exists in the `TableColumnTextGroupHeaderView`, so no changes are required to achieve this behavior.

 ### Delegated Events

 The cell will delegate the `beforetoggle` and `toggle` events from the menu button through the column's `delegated-event` event.
-The column will listen for the `delegated-event` event, and it will fire the `menu-button-beforetoggle` event when it recieves a delegated event for `beforetoggle` on the menu button and will fire the `menu-button-toggle` event when it recieves a delegated event for `toggle` on the menu button.
+The column will listen for the `delegated-event` event, and it will fire the `menu-button-column-beforetoggle` event when it recieves a delegated event for `beforetoggle` on the menu button and will fire the `menu-button-column-toggle` event when it recieves a delegated event for `toggle` on the menu button.

-The `menu-button-beforetoggle` and `menu-button-toggle` event detail will both include the original event fired by the menu button.
-With this, the client can interact with the original event if necessary, such as cancelling the event once the menu button supports this (see [nimble issue #1157](https://github.com/ni/nimble/issues/1157)).
+The `menu-button-column-beforetoggle` and `menu-button-column-toggle` event detail will extend the menu button's event detail with an additional `recordId` property to indicate which menu button was toggled.
+When the menu button's toggle events are updated to be cancellable, the menu button column's toggle events will also be made cancellable so that the toggle events can be cancelled within the table (see [nimble issue #1157](https://github.com/ni/nimble/issues/1157)).

 ### Focus Recycling